DouYu International Holdings Limited (DOYU) Just Got Our Attention

 Sponsored

+The average price from analysts is $10.56, which is -$0.25 below the current price.
 DOYU currently public float of 317.45M and currently shorts hold a 4.68% ratio of that float.
-Today, the average trading volume of DOYU was 1.09M shares.
+Today, the average trading volume of DOYU was 1.24M shares.

 DOYU’s Market Performance

-DOYU stocks went down by -2.86% for the week, with a monthly jump of 10.57% and a quarterly performance of 28.30%, while its annual performance rate touched -48.48%.
-The volatility ratio for the week stands at 10.16% while the volatility levels for the past 30 days are set at 11.26% for DouYu International Holdings Limited.
-The simple moving average for the period of the last 20 days is 13.10% for DOYU stocks with a simple moving average of 11.23% for the last 200 days.
+DOYU stocks went up by 17.52% for the week, with a monthly jump of 30.89% and a quarterly performance of 43.75%, while its annual performance rate touched -32.07%.
+The volatility ratio for the week stands at 11.44% while the volatility levels for the past 30 days are set at 11.49% for DouYu International Holdings Limited.
+The simple moving average for the period of the last 20 days is 16.50% for DOYU stocks with a simple moving average of 18.38% for the last 200 days.

 Analysts’ Opinion of DOYU